ericbeaubrun/conquete/README.md

 Increases the player's gold income per turn.

 3. Towers:
-Offensive Tower: Increases the attack of adjacent soldiers.
-Defensive Tower: Increases the defense of adjacent soldiers.
+Offensive Tower which increases the attack of adjacent soldiers and defensive Tower which increases the defense of adjacent soldiers.

 4. Trees:
 Affect the player’s gold income based on their location (neutral or within a player’s zone).